Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 ## Bootstrapped Computing

 In highly restricted environments, it's possible to create a bootstrap mechanism that builds up to a more functional computing environment from basic primitives.
 This is similar to how early computers were bootstrapped with a layer of basic instructions.
-Then piecemealing that allowed them to run more complex software on top.
+Then via a piecemealing approach they built basic ulilites that allowed them to run more complex software on top.

 Early computer scientists built complex systems from rudimentary operations.
 How does this parallel within restricted or unexpected environments to achieve complex tasks?